 “I’m naturally right-handed, and I couldn’t brush my teeth, tie my shoes or move a coffee cup up or down,” Joe recalls.
 “I had made a lot of progress, but my hand wasn’t getting much better.”

 Upon returning home in June of 2018, he visited a neurologist who suggested Joe investigate whether there were any clinical trials for treatments.
 He and his wife, Stephanie, poured through information online.

 They discovered Cleveland Clinic’s deep brain stimulation (DBS) study for patients with weakness after stroke, the number one cause of long-term disability in the U.S. After calling to seek more information, Joe found himself in Cleveland, Ohio, two weeks later for tests and exams.
 He was accepted into the EDEN trial (Electrical Stimulation of the Dentate Nucleus for Upper Extremity Hemiparesis Due to Ischemic Stroke), which is supported by the National Institutes of Health’s BRAIN initiative and Enspire DBS Therapy.
+It’s the first in-human trial of DBS for patients undergoing post-stroke rehabilitation.
 Joe is one of 12 participants in the trial.

 Deep brain stimulation is a surgical procedure that involves implanting electrodes in the brain, which deliver electrical impulses that block or change the abnormal activity that cause symptoms.
 (Courtesy: Cleveland Clinic)